urpatton/OSD-Wizard-UDI-Replacement/README.md

 	Bug: Keyboard default language selection will be ignored if the XML keyboard local number (00000404) cannot be matched to a single existing language

 	Microsoft.OSDRefresh.ApplicationPage
-	Only Applications are recognized.
-Package/Programs are not recognized.
-(Possible support in a future version) Application groups are not recognized
+	Applications and Package/Programs are both recognized
+	Unique Application, Package, and Display Names must be used in the UDI XML Groups are not recognized
-	Application property mappings are ignored
+	Property mappings are ignored
 ```

 ## GENERAL FUNCTIONALITY